 - ¼ cup [60g] Chinese cooking wine Michiu

-- In a heated non-stick pan, cook mashed tofu until slightly dry, add 2 tablespoons of oil and continue to stir fry until golden brown and crispy.
+- Heat up a large non-stick pan and cook mashed tofu until slightly dry, add 2 tablespoons of oil and continue to stir fry until golden brown and crispy.

-- Season with soy sauce and add in the water.
-Stir in five-spice powder, white pepper, and cooking wine, then continue to cook until the sauce is reduced to almost half.
+- Then continue to cook until the sauce is reduced to almost half.

 - Taste test and season accordingly.
 If you need more sauce, add a little more water here.